-One of the best parts of any holiday is enjoying the local cuisine.
+One of the best parts of any holiday is being able to enjoy the local cuisine.
 Not only is St. John breathtakingly beautiful, but the island also boasts some pretty incredible places to eat.
 One of things I love the most about St. John is the different variety of foods you can get – everything from authentic Caribbean cuisine to Hawaiian poke bowls.

 Without further ado, here are my restaurant recommendations for St. John.

 Hercules Pate Delight – If you want to go where the locals go, then check out Hercules.
-Wonderful Caribbean food and you can dine in or take it to go.
+Wonderful Caribbean food and you can dine in, which is a perfect way to enjoy the local cuisine, or take it to go.